JasperZhang121/Vaults/Artificial Intelligence/Natural Language Processing/Models & Algorithm/Word2Vec.md

 **Two Variants of Word2Vec:**

+Both are neural networks, ffter training, we extract the weights from the hidden layer corresponding to each word.
+These weights form the dense vectors or embeddings for each word.

 1. **Skip-gram:**

     - The skip-gram model aims to <mark style="background: #BBFABBA6;">predict</mark> the <mark style="background: #FFF3A3A6;">context words</mark> (surrounding words) given a target word.